Immortal-Ink/ryuuko.immortal.ink/reference/story-arc/origins.md

 ## Scene
 A scene where she actually works on Ryuuko without showing Ryuuko.
 Should use this scene to develope her relationship with her staff.
 We should show a couple of co-workers with very close positive relationships who are all passionate about the project, and at least one co-worker who has distaste for the project, but loyalty to their boss.

+# Notes
+Id like to incorporate a traumatic childhood event for Wrenna, but not immediatly, to much flashback feels overwhelming.
+I'm thinking of getting to it in the second comic.